KristiBischoff/Mars-Data-ETL-and-Dashboard/README.md

-# Mars in the News Web Scrape and Dashboard
+# Mars in the News ETL and Dashboard

 This repository uses ETL concepts to build a web application that scrapes various websites for data related to the Mission to Mars.
 The information is then displayed in a single HTML page.